NikoDyring/synopsisgame/README.md

 - Visual Studio 2017
 - GIMP
 ---
 I ended up publishing the game on Google (has taken it down since then).
 To get a feel of getting a game going from start to finish.

-Ended up with a B in "Android Development".
+Got a B for the project in "Android Development".